Miner Newmont expects higher costs, lowers 2020 capex on COVID-19 impact

-May 19 (Reuters) - Newmont Corp said on Tuesday it expects costs to rise in 2020 as some of its operations are in care-and-maintenance mode, and the miner also cut its spending budget for the year due to reduction in non-essential activities.
+(Reuters) - Newmont Corp said on Tuesday it expects costs to rise in 2020 as some of its operations were placed in temporary care and maintenance, and the miner also cut its spending budget due to COVID-19-led reduction in non-essential activities.

 The company now expects 2020 consolidated gold all-in sustaining costs to be $1,015 per ounce compared with its earlier expectations of $975 per ounce.